 You have just finished importing a compound library with plate information and other associated compound data.
 You realize that you have mapped your plates incorrectly, and compounds are in wrong wells.
 How can you undo the import and delete plate map data?

-First, lets decide which data were loaded incorrectly.
+First, decide what data was loaded incorrectly.
 If the only problems are with plate maps, you will simply need to delete the plates (also known as plate maps).
 Please look at the articles If you have registered incorrect new batches, incorrect batch salt code, and/or added wrong user defined fields.

-Plates may be deleted one at a time, as long as there is no bio-assay data associated to them.
-If the mistake was made some time ago, and assay data is now associated to the plate, it will need to be deleted first, before the plate itself can be deleted.
-Once the mistake is deleted, you can import a corrected plate map.
-Since you did not delete any of the compounds by doing this, you will not need to load all of the compound data again- you will just need to import plate and well, and existing compound and batch IDs.
+Plates may be deleted one at a time, as long as there is no assay data associated to them.
+If the mistake was made some time ago, and assay data is now associated to the plate, the data will need to be deleted first before the plate itself can be deleted.
+Once the incorrect assay data is deleted, you can delete the incorrect plate map and import the corrected plate map and re-import the assay associated to the updated map.
+Since you did not delete any of the compounds by doing this, you will not need to load all of the compound data again - you will just need to import plate and well information, existing compound and batch IDs, and the appropriate assay data.

 - Go to Explore Data tab-> Plates sub-tab -> click Plate Name